Big Sean: Sean Anderson Foundation

-In May 2012, Big Sean founded a nonprofit organization called the “Sean Anderson Foundation,” with the aim of helping underserved children and families in his native Detroit.
+In May 2012, Big Sean founded a nonprofit organization called the “Sean Anderson Foundation,” with the aim of helping underserved children and families in Detroit.
 Alongside direct donations to local institutions, primarily educational institutions, the foundation has created fundraising programs and partnered with other organizations.
-In 2016, the foundation launched #HealFlintKids to raise money for the Community Foundation of Greater Flint amid the Flint water crisis - the program raised $100,000.
+In 2016, the foundation launched #HealFlintKids to raise money for the Community Foundation of Greater Flint amid the Flint water crisis – the program raised $100,000.

 In 2015, the foundation launched Mogul Prep, which partnered high school students with music industry professionals.
 During the same year, the foundation donated a recording studio for students at Big Sean's alma mater, Cass Technical High School.

 Beginning in 2018, the foundation has hosted an annual weekend festival, called D.O.N.
 Weekend, with free events and performances for Detroit residents and usually by Detroit artists.
 In December 2018, Big Sean in partnership with Ally Financial, Thurgood Marshall College Fund & the Sean Anderson Foundation, created an annual scholarship competition for HBCU students called “Moguls in the Making.”

 In 2019, the foundation partnered with Boys & Girls Club of Southeastern Michigan, donating a second $100,000 recording studio to the club during that year's D.O.N.
 Weekend.

 Since 2012, the foundation has participated in the annual All Star Giveback on Thanksgiving, where it distributes turkeys, trimming and canned goods to Detroit residents.

-In May 2021, Big Sean, via his Sean Anderson foundation, released a video series on wellness and mental health.
+In May 2021, Big Sean, via his Sean Anderson Foundation, released a video series on wellness and mental health.
 The series was released during Mental Health Awareness Month and featured conversation between Big Sean and his mother, educator Myra Anderson, about the intersection between wellness and mental health, including topics like meditation, sleep and emotional freedom techniques.